-Read Jimmy Kimmel’s Heartbreaking Speech At Kobe Bryant’s Memorial, ‘Everywhere You Go, You See His Face’
+Jimmy Kimmel Gave Heartbreaking Speech At Kobe Bryant’s Memorial, ‘Everywhere You Go, You See His Face’

 I’ve been trying to come up with something positive to take away from this and it was hard, because there isn’t much.
 But the best thing I think I was able to come up with is this: gratitude.
 It seems to me that all we can do is be grateful for the time we had with them and for the time that we have left with each other.
 And that’s all.

-In the Catholic church — which the Bryant family is part of — at mass, we share the sign of peace; this is a moment to hug or shake hands with the people around you, and it occurred to me that that is something that only seems to happen at church and at sporting events, when perfect strangers who love the same team are suddenly hugging and high-fiving and celebrating together.
+In the Catholic Church — which the Bryant family is part of — at mass, we share the sign of peace; this is a moment to hug or shake hands with the people around you, and it occurred to me that that is something that only seems to happen at church and at sporting events, when perfect strangers who love the same team are suddenly hugging and high-fiving and celebrating together.
 So, since we are here today to celebrate, I’d like to invite you, right now, to take a moment to say hello to the people around you, whether you know them or not, to be grateful for life and for the fact that we are all here together.”

 A spontaneous “Kobe” chant broke out in the crowd before Kimmel introduced Kobe’s widow and Gianna’s mother, Vanessa Bryant.